 Lifestyle Modifications

-Making lifestyle changes can reduce the severity of both sleep apnoea and ADHD symptoms.
-These include:
+Making lifestyle changes can reduce the severity of both sleep apnoea and ADHD symptoms:

-Excess weight increases the risk of sleep apnoea.
-Regular exercise and a healthy diet can help.
+- Weight Management: Excess weight increases sleep apnoea risk.
+Exercise and a balanced diet help.

-Maintaining a consistent sleep schedule, avoiding caffeine before bed, and creating a relaxing bedtime routine can improve sleep quality.
+- Sleep Hygiene: Consistent sleep schedule, no caffeine before bed, and a relaxing bedtime routine improve rest.

-Both can worsen sleep apnoea by relaxing throat muscles and increasing airway blockage.
+- Reducing Alcohol and Smoking: Both worsen sleep apnoea by relaxing throat muscles and narrowing airways.

 Medication Adjustments

-Some ADHD medications can interfere with sleep quality.
-Consulting a doctor about adjusting medication timing or dosage can help minimize sleep disturbances.
+Some ADHD medications interfere with sleep.
+Consulting a doctor about dosage or timing can minimize disturbances.